opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 moments
 -----------
-Calculates all of the moments up to the third order of a polygon or rasterized shape
+Calculates all of the moments up to the third order of a polygon or rasterized shape.

 .. ocv:function:: Moments moments( InputArray array, bool binaryImage=false )